Kutno: Early modern period

+Kutno was a private town, administratively located in the Gostynin County in the Rawa Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 1 July 1504: Mikołaj of Kutno gained the right to hold the St. Wawrzyniec fair, improving the development of the town's trade.
 In 1701, the Kucieński family gave up Kutno to Anna Zamojska.
 The Zamoyski family fought amongst themselves for the property for a long time.
 The town fell into debt but the situation had normalized when Andrzej Hieronim Zamoyski became the owner of Kutno.
 During that time Kutno was a town of prosperity and development.
 A route connecting Warsaw with Poznań and Dresden ran through the town in the 18th century and King Augustus III of Poland often traveled that route.
 The town's prestige increased after Augustus III ordered the construction of the Postal Palace and consequently, the Saxon Palace was built between 1750 and 1753, after a royal track leading from Dresden to Warsaw had been built.
 The palace was decorated with rich interiors according to John M Walter's plans.
 In 1753, Kutno was completely burned, resulting in the loss of the town records along with the settlement grant.
 After the fire, the King's Lord Councillor Andrzej Zamoyski left Kutno in order to obtain another settlement grant, however, the town suffered another fire due to one of the many army march-passes in 1774 and the easygoing attitude of soldiers.